 A computer's memory stores information in the form of electronic voltages.
 There are two general types of memory: volatile and non-volatile.
-Volatile memory will lose stored information if power is removed for any length of time.
-Main memory and cache memory, two forms of random access memory (RAM), are examples of volatile memory.
-Read-only memory (ROM) and auxiliary storage devices such as CD-ROMs, DVDs, hard disk drives, USB flash drives, floppy disks, and tapes are examples of non-volatile memory.
+Volatile memory will lose any information stored there if power is removed for any length of time.
+Main memory and cache memory, two forms of Random Access Memory (RAM), are examples of volatile memory.
+Read Only Memory (ROM) and auxiliary storage devices such as CD ROMs, DVDs, hard disk drives, memory sticks, floppy disks, and tapes, are examples of non-volatile memory.